betterscientificsoftware/python-for-hpc/tutorials/python.conda.md

 While Conda packages are a binary distribution allowing very fast installation, other forms of installation are supported inside Conda environments, including pip.
 Any source installation can also be performed inside the Conda virtual environment.
 Each package installs along with a list of dependent packages by default.

 Conda environments are an alternative to other python virtual environment managers such as virtualenv.
-Virtual environments are extremely useful in python for enabling reproducibility and maintaining multiple sets of packages/dependencies.
+Virtual environments are extremely useful in Python for enabling reproducibility and maintaining multiple sets of packages/dependencies.
 Unlike other virtual environments, Conda installs Python itself inside the environment, by default.

 Ananconda is provided on many major computing platforms, generally requiring loading of an environment module or equivalent.